Attention Deficit Hyperactivity Disorder (ADHD)

 Some children may have signs of inattention, while others tend to struggle with hyperactivity and impulsivity.
 All three symptoms can also occur together.

 ADHD symptoms are used to classify the diagnostic criteria.
-Hence, a psychologist may assess the child for several types of signs to provide an ADHD diagnosis.
+Hence, a child psychologist may look for for several types of signs to provide an ADHD diagnosis.

 The two most common and easily identifiable symptoms in children are: